Powerlearnproject/se-assignment-day-2-git-and-github-Pheonixai/README.md

     Project Boards provide an overview or representation of progress of a project allowing for proper organization.
 It can be used to add labels and other tags to allow for proper categorization of tasks.
 For example, a team of collaborators can use project boards to allocate and simplify a large project into simpler projects.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+     Common pitfalls include : Lack of communication between collaborators
+                              2. Poorly written commit messages
+                              3. Lack of understanding of how to use github tools and features.
+                              4. Unorganized or scattered branches
+  Solutions: 1.
+Ensure proper communication using features like issues, pull requests and discussions
+           2. Organize tasks using projectboards
+           3. Gain proper knowledge of how to use github by using ggogle or taking courses.
+           4. Ensure constant merging to avoid scattered branches